 For more information about the Ticket System and how to interact with it, see the Customer Support Ticket System article.

-For more information about ClickBank's refund policy and how it affects you, please read our Return & Cancellation Policy.
+For more information about ClickBank's refund policy and how it affects you, please read the ClickBank Return and Subscription Cancellation Policy.

 Common Reasons for Refunds